 If you were injured in a car accident, you will need to prove the other driver acted negligently and caused your crash.
 By proving fault, you can hold that party legally responsible for your losses and expenses.
 You can recover compensation through an insurance claim or personal injury lawsuit.

-In some cases, you may also need to prove you are not at fault in a car accident.
+Sometimes, you may also need to prove you are not at fault in a car accident.
 The at-fault party and their insurer may accuse you of contributing to the crash.
 This could affect your financial recovery.
 An attorney may be able to address these accusations so that they are less harmful to your case.

 Proving Fault and Liability After a Crash

-- The other party had a duty to do or not do something to keep you safe, usually following traffic laws.
+- The other party had a duty to do or not do something to keep you safe, usually following traffic laws

-- They failed to act as obligated, violating the law.
+- They failed to act as obligated, violating the law

-- This directly led to your collision.
+- This directly led to your collision

-- You suffered recoverable damages, usually physical and emotional harm, and financial losses.
+- You suffered recoverable damages, usually physical and emotional harm, and financial losses

 As an example, imagine the other driver approached a stop sign.
 Like other motorists, they have a legal obligation to stop.
 However, they failed to do so.
 They collided with you as you crossed the intersection, hitting the side of your vehicle and causing your injuries.
+The evidence you might use to prove this includes:

-- The accident report that police compiled
+- The accident report filed by the responding police officer

 - A survey of the crash scene